Femlives/femlives/README.md

 ### Environment variables and secrets

+Vercel ENV Variables are the single source of truth for the environment variables.

 `development` and `preview` share the same secrets.
 This means if you develop locally on the db, the changes will be reflected on the preview environment as well.

 Even if the secrets of production and other environments are the same, we want to have separate secret entries in Vercel environments.
 This is to ensure that we can modify the secrets for production separately from the other environments.

+## Deployment

+Automatic deployments of the `main` branch are disabled.
+Previews are deployed automatically when branches are pushed to github.

+### Preview/Development

+On Vercel, all branches accept of `main` are automatically deployed when they get pushed to github.
+The Convex DB is automatically deployed during development, when the development server is running (`npm run dev:db`).

+### Production

+Recommended workflow:

+- set up and login to Vercel CLI (see [Vercel CLI setup](#vercel-cli-setup))
+- login to Convex DB in terminal (see [Convex DB setup](#convex-setup))
+- make sure you are on the branch you want to deploy (usually `main`)
+- run `npm run deploy:prod`